 No definite information has been found about H. W. Davies, other than he was an attendant at Notts.
 County Asylum (Saxondale) when war was declared.
-The Annual Reports of the Chief Medical Officer of the hospital show he joined the Armed Forces before the end of 1915 and was discharged before the end of 1916, due to wounds or illness.
+The Annual Reports of the Chief Medical Officer of the hospital show he joined the Armed Forces in November 1914 and was discharged before the end of 1916, due to being seriously wounded.
 His military unit was the Royal Army Medical Corps.

 Reasons for inclusion on the Radcliffe on Trent Roll of Honour

 Worked in the parish of Radcliffe on Trent at Notts County Asylum.